Baba Ghanouj / Moutabal

 2. 02

 Let the eggplants cool until you can safely handle them, then peel away and discard the blackened skin.
-Place the smoky flesh in a fine-mesh strainer over a bowl and let it drain for at least 15 minutes.
+Place the smoky flesh in a fine-mesh strainer set over a bowl and let it drain for 15 minutes to remove the bitter, muddy-tasting water.

 3. 03